cloudify-cosmo/docs.getcloudify.org/content/about/manager_architecture/components.md

 * `global-resources`

 {{% gsNote title="Note" %}}
-Directories `tenant-resources` and `global-resources` are not used by Cloudify Manager and can be created by the user for storing custom resources.
+The `tenant-resources` and `global-resources` directories are not used by Cloudify Manager and can be created by the user for storing custom resources.
 {{% /gsNote %}}